 “La casa” is how we say the house in Spanish and “una casa” usually has several habitaciones or rooms in Spanish.
 Have you ever heard the question ¿Cómo es tu casa?
 Well, this is a common question to ask what your house is like in Spanish.
 It is always good to know how to describe rooms in Spanish and why not some parts of the house, even if it is not your own house (casa).
-In this lesson you will learn the most common Spanish adjectives and expressions to talk about rooms and parts of the house in Spanish, as well as how to use the verb “Haber” (there is/ there are) to talk about the things in a specific place.
+In this lesson you will learn the most common Spanish adjectives and expressions to describe rooms and parts of the house in Spanish, as well as how to use “Hay” (there is/ there are in Spanish) to talk about the things in a specific place.

 We will begin the lesson with a video showing a few pictures of common rooms and parts of the house in Spanish.
 This video includes several important Spanish expressions and a few notes on Spanish adjectives and verbs.
 Please activate the English captions (cc) below if necessary.

 A regular house usually has several rooms, habitaciones, like a kitchen (una cocina) or a living room (una sala).
 Some of these rooms are shown in the picture below as other spaces we can find “en un casa”.
 There are some interesting sentences talking about each space or room, also including some grammar structures we have studied in previous lessons.
 The words in pink are “adjetivos” or adjective phrases like “de tejas” (made with tiles).
 Notice how we use a different Spanish article (la, las, los…) depending on the gender of the thing it is modifying, for example: “La sala” and “El cuarto”.
 Click on the picture to enlarge it.